heptarch/heptarch.github.io/about.md

 <div style="text-align: right">Rumi, <i>Quatrain 82</i></div>

-"Saxifrage" means "stone breaker".
-These tiny, five-petalled flowers are the toughest and most northernmost growing plants on earth.
-By virtue of their pattern of growth, they split rocks and flourish in unlikely places; they are in the business of viriditas.
+[//]: # "Saxifrage" means "stone breaker".
+These tiny, five-petalled
+[//]: #flowers are the toughest and most northernmost growing plants on
+[//]: #earth.
+By virtue of their pattern of growth, they split rocks and
+[//]: #flourish in unlikely places; they are in the business of viriditas.